Wyliodrin/wyliodrin-server-nodejs/README.md

 -------
 This is released under a dual license.
 For non comercial use, the GPL v2 is valid.
-For comercial usesage, please contact Wyliodrin SRL
+For comercial usesage, please contact Wyliodrin SRL.